bgaber/azure-devops-cicd-project/README.md

   * API type should be Core (SQL)
 3. Using an ARM Template, create a Storage Account with Blob Storage.
 4. Create a simple web application and use GitHub as source control.
+5. Created Functions to connect Web App to Blob Storage and Cosmos DB.
-5. Use YAML to create a pipeline in Azure DevOps with the following components:
+6. Use YAML to create a pipeline in Azure DevOps with the following components:
   * It should build the web application
-  * If built successfully, run the tests.
+  * If built successfully, run the tests.  ** NOT YET IMPLEMENTED **
-  * If tests pass, deploy the application to the “staging” deployment slot for the Azure App Service created in step 1.
+  * If tests pass, deploy the application to the “staging” deployment slot for the Azure App Service created in step 1. ** NOT YET IMPLEMENTED **

 Solution